Understanding the Importance of Laser Safety Windows

 3. Don’t Use Laser Safety Windows as a Replacement

-Laser safety windows, no matter what you need them for, should never be used in replace of safety glasses or goggles.
+Laser safety windows, no matter what you need them for, should never be used to replace safety glasses or goggles.
 To protect your eyes from the harmful effects of lasers, you have to make sure that you specifically protect the most vulnerable part of your body.
 What they do provide is a general level of safety for any environment in which laser and UV light is used.
 Keep their intended purpose restricted to this use, and you will greatly improve the security and protection they’re designed to provide.

 4. Talk to an Expert